 CRIMES AGAINST PEACE OFFICERS

 Every hour of every day law enforcement officers in San Bernardino County put their personal safety at risk to protect our communities.
-In 2012, in our county alone, over 2100 peace officers were assaulted, injured, threatened, or interfered with in the performance of their duties.
+In 2016, in our county alone, 3,427 peace officers were assaulted, injured, threatened, or interfered with in the performance of their duties.
 Of these crimes, over 600 were felonies involving physical violence against an officer, use of a weapon on an officer, or threats to kill or injure an officer.

-As District Attorney I have a responsibility to change this culture in our criminal justice system and ensure that we are doing everything possible to deter, prosecute, and punish those who attack, threaten, or interfere with our law enforcement officers.
-I am proud to have announced the creation of the Crimes Against Peace Officers (CAPO) Prosecution Unit to help us accomplish these goals.
+As District Attorney I have a responsibility to change this culture in our criminal justice system and ensure that we are doing everything possible to deter, prosecute, and punish those who attack, threaten, or interfere with our law enforcement officers--which is why I created the Crimes Against Peace Officers (CAPO) Prosecution Unit.